Nashville Golf Carts – Regulating Tourists?

-Nashville has undoubtedly become one of America’s most desired tourist cities.
+Nashville has undoubtedly become one of the most desired cities for tourism.
 In 2017, Nashville attracted nearly 14.5 million visitors.
-In 2016, visitors to our city spent more than $5.4 billion on hotels, dining, and Music City attractions.
+Visitors to our city spent more than $5.4 billion on hotels, dining, and Music City attractions.
 One popular attraction offered in Nashville is golf cart transportation in and around the downtown area.
 Visitors are able to explore the many attractions downtown Nashville has to offer in a fun, convenient, and relatively cheap way.
-However, this form of transportation has recently been under scrutiny and the target of new Metropolitan government regulations.
+However, this form of transportation has recently been under scrutiny by Metro Nashville.

-However, examination of the Tennessee Code and the local Nashville Metropolitan Code has revealed ambiguous and inconsistent statutory language.
-Under the local Metropolitan code, golf carts appear to be implicitly categorized as Low Speed Vehicles.
-Under Tennessee Code Annotated § 55-1-122, a “Low speed vehicle” means any four-wheeled electric or gasoline vehicle, excluding golf carts, whose top speed is greater than twenty miles per hour (20 mph) but not greater than twenty-five miles per hour (25 mph).
-Despite the Tennessee legislature excluding golf carts from the definition of low speed vehicles, Metro-Nashville has categorized them as such and imposed operational area restrictions in order to ensure the safety of pedestrians and other motorists.
+However, examination of the Tennessee Code and the local Nashville Metropolitan Code has revealed ambiguous and inconsistent language.
+Under the local Metropolitan code, golf carts appear to be categorized as Low Speed Vehicles.
+For example, under Tennessee Code Annotated § 55-1-122, a “Low speed vehicle” means any four-wheeled electric or gasoline vehicle, excluding golf carts, whose top speed is greater than twenty miles per hour (20 mph) but not greater than twenty-five miles per hour (25 mph).
+However, Metro-Nashville has categorized them as such and imposed operational area restrictions in order to ensure the safety of pedestrians and other motorists.

 It is uncertain if Metro-Nashville will relieve some burdens placed on this form of transportation, or if they will be outlawed completely.